Complete Updated Guide to Getting Married at San Francisco City Hall

 The $5,000 two-hour wedding package offers the occasion of exchanging vows on Grand Staircase in a delightful outdoor setting surrounded by family and friends.
 This exclusive offer includes up to 200 guests including the Natural Wood folding chairs which are placed neatly inside prior to load-out times; it also comes complete with insurance coverage for you as well!

-We know that more than 200 people can be a lot to handle, which is why we offer an additional service for those with large groups.
-Our $7 per guest charge includes all of the necessary equipment and insurance.
+We know that more than 200 people can be a lot to handle, which is City Hall offers additional service for those with large groups.
+The $7 per guest charge includes all of the necessary equipment and insurance.

 Photography Considerations: The two-hour weekend package can be a great choice for an intimate Wedding Ceremony experience at City Hall without the noise and public distractions of the weekdays.
 Keep in mind, as the guest count rises the time of the Ceremony plus family & group photos takes time away from the strict 2-hour limit of the package.
 A skilled photographer should be able to take a group photo on average, every 3 to 4 minutes.